MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 >
 > * The maximum number of total attributes allowed in the system is 105, which includes the five required attributes.
 > * All dates should be in the MM/DD/YYYY format.
-> * All numerical fields (such as the required attribute "HourlyRate") must be in the "number" format and cannot contain commas or a dollar sign.
+> * All numerical fields (such as the required attribute "HourlyRate") need to be in the "number" format and cannot contain commas or a dollar sign.

 For more information, see Attribute descriptions and data-coverage requirements.